manassaloi/manassaloi.github.io/_posts/2021-01-03-ultimate-house-hunting.markdown

 - Check shower fittings
 - Check water pressure for washing machine tap.
 - Check if plushes work properly.
 - Ask the owner about the existing Wi-Fi connection.
 Check wifi coverage across the house.
 Check possible wifi dead zones.
+Do a video call from inside the house while walking around to test this.
 - Ideally, the point for the router should have power backup so that you don't lose internet during power cuts.
 - Check locks on almirahs.
 Get the keys for each one of them.
 If the keys are not there, get it in writing.
 - Check the condition of the dining table and beds if you have been provided with those.